sixcious/url-incrementer/_docs/FIREFOX-CONVERSION-NOTES.md

         DOM["#download-preview-table-div"].replaceChild(new DOMParser().parseFromString(table, "text/html").body.firstChild, DOM["#download-preview-table-div"].firstChild);
         DOM["#download-preview-table-div"].replaceChild(document.createRange().createContextualFragment(table), DOM["#download-preview-table-div"].firstChild);

-`DOMParser`, in particular, creates a full-blown HTML document (with head and body) is 30% slower in testing for generating a table.
+`DOMParser`, in particular, creates a full-blown HTML document (with head and body) and was 30% slower in testing for generating a table.
 `Range` creates a `DocumentFragment` and was about 10% slower in speed to `innerHTML`.

 In terms of speed and performance, this is how my jsperf testing stacked each approach: